NoeSilva01/NoeSilva01/README.md

 # Hello, I'm Noé! 👋
 Welcome to my GitHub!
-I’m a tech-savvy professional with 5+ years in technical support and troubleshooting, recently earned **CompTIA A+ (2025)**, and advancing IT expertise through hands-on projects.
+I’m a tech-savvy professional with 5+ years in technical support and troubleshooting, certified with CompTIA A+ (2025), and advancing IT expertise through hands-on projects.
 I’m curious about networking, system administration, and cybersecurity, and I tinker with home labs to sharpen my skills.

 ## 🔧 Skills & Focus Areas
 - 🖥 **Technical Support**: Hardware/software diagnostics, remote troubleshooting